John Bezold: Scholarship

 In 2016, Bezold was a research fellow at the Mauritshuis in The Hague, receiving a grant to analyze the museum's painting acquisitions.

-He is specialized in the work of Dutch painter Frans Hals.
+He has published and lectured on Frans Hals, focusing on the history of the artist's exhibitions, reputation and connoisseurship.

 In the late-2010s, he authored a column on museum curation trends in the journal Museumvisie, published by the Dutch Museum Association.